 This report presents the City of Muncie's assessment of the nature and extent of fair housing concerns, and the impediments to fair housing choice that the residents of the city encounter.
-The city's last Analysis of Impediments was conducted in 2011 in conjunction with the preparation of the Five-Year Consolidated Plan for the Period 2020-2024.
+The city's last Analysis of Impediments was conducted in 2011 in conjunction with the preparation of the Five-Year Consolidated Plan for the Period 2011 to 2016.

-Laws on Fair Housing
+A. Laws on Fair Housing

-A. Federal Law
+Federal Law

 The Civil Rights Act of 1968, Title VIII (Fair Housing Act, 42 U.S.S., 3601).
 The federal law is the foundation upon which HUD's AFFH principles are built.2 It protects against discrimination for protected class persons when they seek to rent or buy a home; apply for a mortgage; seek housing assistance; or otherwise engage in housing-specific activities.
 This protects individuals from discrimination based on race, color, national origin, religion, sex, familial, or disability.
 The Fair Housing Act covers most housing related situations.
-Exemptions include owner-occupied

-1US Department of Housing & Urban Development's HUD Fair Housing Planning Guide Volume 1, p.
-2-17.
-2Title VIII of the Civil Rights Act of 1968 (Fair Housing Act, 42 U.S.S., 3601). buildings with no more than four units, single-family housing sold or rented without the use of a real estate broker, and housing operated by organizations and private clubs that are limited to members.
+Exemptions to the Act include owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a real estate broker, and housing operated by organizations and private clubs that are limited to members.